Official websites use .gov

 We have the ability to draw participants from across the United States and international centers and to study them at the NIHCC in a uniform fashion.
 We employ a multidisciplinary approach that enables a careful assessment of this rare-disease cohort, expands our knowledge of rare diseases by evaluating patients with atypical presentations, and creates a unique resource of patients, clinical and genomic data, and expertise in the field.
 Our biorepository of unique samples will be used for studying disease mechanisms and facilitating collaborations.
 Our area of focus includes disorders of FGF23/phosphate biology, and skeletal dysplasias with an unknown molecular basis.

-We routinely perform deep phenotyping via our omnibus clinical protocol [Clinical and Laboratory Study of Rare Skeletal Disorders, ClinicalTrials.gov Identifier: NCT05031507], approved in 2021, to study the natural history of rare skeletal dysplasias, and we can evaluate the patients either in outpatient clinics or on inpatient wards.
+We routinely perform deep phenotyping via our omnibus clinical protocol (see above) to study the natural history of rare skeletal dysplasias, and we can evaluate the patients either in outpatient clinics or on inpatient wards.
 We will establish a repository of clinical, biochemical, and imaging data, and ascertain health-related quality of life and patient-related outcomes to inform endpoints in future clinical trials.
 We will also establish a large biorepository to identify biomarkers and facilitate translation between human pathology and experimental models.

-For our patients with genetic skeletal disorders that lack a molecular diagnosis, we will perform exome sequencing (ES), genome sequencing (GS), long-read sequencing, optical genome mapping and RNA-seq, as necessary.
+For our patients with genetic skeletal disorders that lack a molecular diagnosis, we will perform exome sequencing (ES), genome sequencing (GS), long-read sequencing, optical genome mapping and RNA-Seq, as necessary.
 Implementation and prioritization of these approaches will be guided by the current clinical and basic-science understanding of the respective disorders.
 Our study of Trevor disease, a mosaic disorder characterized by tumoral overgrowth of the joints, is paradigmatic of this approach; we decided to pursue the identification of the molecular basis of this condition because it could inform new avenues for research of both typical and aberrant skeletal growth.
+Since the enrollment of over 40 families in our clinical protocol, we are focusing on two areas, one involved with disrupted FGF23 metabolism (fibroblast growth factor 23, a protein involved in phosphate metabolism) and the other on skeletal disorders of an unknown etiology.

-Our clinical protocol is likely to lead to the building of additional cohorts in which to investigate the molecular etiology of other rare skeletal dysplasias.
-We expect to find novel molecular determinants of skeletal disorders using genomic analyses, and have already proven successful in identifying the etiology of one such rare skeletal dysplasia.
+Our clinical protocol is likely to lead to building additional cohorts in which to investigate the molecular etiology of other rare skeletal dysplasias.
+We expect to find novel molecular determinants of skeletal disorders using genomic analyses, and we have already successfully identified the etiology of one such rare skeletal dysplasia.
 This clinical and natural history study has the potential to become a model for the field and to allow us to define novel skeletal diseases, explore expanded phenotypes, and critically examine treatments.

 Clinical studies, animal models, and treatment of osteoglophonic dysplasia (OGD)

-There is poor understanding of the pathomechanisms and a paucity of targeted therapeutic options for patients with skeletal dysplasias.
+The pathomechanisms of patients with skeletal dysplasias are poorly understood, and there is a paucity of targeted therapeutic options for such patients.
 An example is OGD, a skeletal disorder caused by gain-of-function variants in FGFR1, which encodes a receptor for fibroblast growth factor 1.
 I propose that OGD could serve as a model bone disorder because patients manifest cardinal features shared by many skeletal dysplasias, including impaired growth, severe bone deformities necessitating surgery, craniofacial abnormalities (e.g., craniosynostosis and midface retrusion), dysregulated FGF23 (fibroblast growth factor 23) levels, and overactive FGFR1 signaling.
 There is no treatment currently available for patients with OGD.
 The experience gained by studying OGD will provide expertise that will prove fruitful in studying novel skeletal dysplasias that we will identify.

 There are no animal or cellular models of OGD, and the creation and characterization of new models will allow us to study pathomechanisms and assess the efficacy of potential therapeutic approaches.
-We also plan to repurpose drugs to treat rare skeletal disorders, starting with small molecules that are FDA–approved.
-Given that OGD is caused by an overactive FGFR1 receptor, modulation of the disrupted signaling via a tyrosine kinase inhibitor might be therapeutic.
-This type of drug repurposing could serve as a paradigm to be used for future treatments of skeletal disorders.
+We also plan to re-purpose drugs to treat rare skeletal disorders, starting with small molecules that are FDA–approved.
+Given that OGD is caused by an overactive FGFR1 receptor, modulating the disrupted signaling via a tyrosine kinase inhibitor might be therapeutic.
+This type of drug re-purposing could serve as a paradigm for future treatments of skeletal disorders.

 Gene identification in Trevor disease, a mosaic skeletal disorder